 Interaction and small group work

-Ensure that students solve problems together on the first day of class and throughout the semester.
+Provide students chances to solve problems together on the first day of class and throughout your course.
 Make those problems hard enough that it takes more than one brain to solve them.
-Students learn the difference between “what the teacher says” and “what the teacher does” in the first few hours of a course: if you just talk about your course and go over the syllabus on the first day—even if you plan a lot of interaction later in the semester—they will assume you will talk at them for the next 15 weeks.
-Their assumption will make it much harder to engage them in activities later.
-On Day One of your course, give students direct experience of the kinds of interactions you plan for them throughout the semester.
+Students learn the difference between “what the teacher says” and “what the teacher does” in the first few hours of a course.
+If you spend the first day together talking but not having students interact, they will expect the rest of the course to be primarily lectures.
+This assumption will make it much harder to engage them in activities later.
+On day one of your course, give students direct experience of the kinds of interactions you plan for them throughout the semester.

-Students come to us with existing experiences and knowledge: leverage their experience to solve complex problems even if they do not know anything yet.
-They can speculate, imagine solutions, come up with hypotheses, make recommendations, etc. Once they’ve tried to solve a problem, what you tell them next becomes much more relevant to them because they have already exercised their intellect and imagination.
+Students come to us with existing experiences and knowledge.
+Leverage their experience to solve complex problems even if they do not know anything yet.
+They can speculate, imagine solutions, come up with hypotheses and make recommendations.
+Once they’ve tried to solve a problem, what you tell them next becomes much more relevant.
+They will have already exercised their intellect and imagination and be ready to build on that with that you teach them.

-Frequent small group learning where the questions posed are hard enough that no one brain can easily get to an acceptable answer helps students see that they are an asset to the discussion, and that they can learn from and trust their peers.
+It's important that questions you pose for groups to solve are complex enough that a single student would struggle to answer on their own.
+This helps students see that they are an asset to the discussion and that they can learn from and trust their peers.

 Develop a Class Contract

-For small and large group discussions and activities to be successful, students need to buy in to the ‘rules of conduct’ for successful interactions.
 Put students into small groups within the first week of class, and ask them develop a set of rules they wish to live by for small or whole group discussions.
-Discuss the various options the groups come up with: have the larger class whittle them down to a manageable number (3-6) of the most important rules that then become the class contract.
-Because the students have had a chance to design the rules of conduct, they are much less likely to see them as a power play by the teacher, much more likely to abide by them, and have a handy tool to use if a peer does not abide by the rules.
+Discuss the various options the groups come up with.
+Have the larger class whittle them down to a manageable number (3-6) of the most important rules that then become the class contract.

 Introduce Structured Peer Feedback